 However, the good news is that you can add your

 rental instrument onto your homeowner’s policy with your professional

 insurance company.
 These agents routinely write coverage for musical

-because they view you as a valued customer if you already insure your
+they view you as a valued customer if you already insure your autos and

 I should add that some children (youths, and